 Recommend no screens during meals and for 1 hour before bedtime.

 Problem-solve with parents facing challenges, such as setting limits, finding alternate activities, and calming children.

 For more resources, visit the American Academy of Pediatrics Center of Excellence on Social Media and Youth Mental Health.

-Appendix.
-X. Progression Towards the Ideal State

-Achieving early identification and intervention for youth behavioral health concerns will not happen overnight.
-The workgroup recognizes every step towards addressing behavioral health symptoms for youth and families is a step in the right direction, and the same ideal state may not be achievable for all institutions and organizations.
-Therefore, the workgroup chose to describe the ideal state stratified by setting to provide realistic expectations for systems based on their level of available resources and location.